zkulle/pangolin/README.md

 View the [project board](https://github.com/orgs/fosrl/projects/1) for more detailed info.

+We want to hear your your feature requests!
+Add them to the [discussion board](https://github.com/orgs/fosrl/discussions/categories/feature-requests).

 ## Licensing

 Pangolin is dual licensed under the AGPL-3 and the Fossorial Commercial license.
-Please see the [LICENSE](./LICENSE) file in the repository for details.
 For inquiries about commercial licensing, please contact us at [numbat@fossorial.io](mailto:numbat@fossorial.io).

 ## Contributions

+Looking for something to contribute?
+Take a look at issues marked with [help wanted](https://github.com/fosrl/pangolin/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22help%20wanted%22).

 Please see [CONTRIBUTING](./CONTRIBUTING.md) in the repository for guidelines and best practices.

 Please post bug reports and other functional issues in the [Issues](https://github.com/fosrl/pangolin/issues) section of the repository.
-For all feature requests, or other ideas, please use the [Discussions](https://github.com/orgs/fosrl/discussions) section.